Typically, one of 3 causes is responsible for your musculo-skeletal

 - Cortisol

-One effect that these 3 chemicals have on your body is an increase
+One effect that these 3 chemicals have on your body is an increase in muscle tension.

 This increase in muscle tension leads to the following occurrences: